mariusnarmontas/jpatterns/README.md

 For other reference types default values will be `null`.
 For primitive types no default values are assigned.

+IMPORTANT: _If some fields should not be included to builder, you should annotate their getter methods with `@BuilderPatternIgnore` annotation._

 Builder usage:
 ```
 // ...